ytterstrom/react-handlebars-search/README.md

     - `npm install`
     - `gulp serve --nobrowser`
     - Open your hosted workbench and start exploring the web part

+- Update write-manifests.json with the location to the deploymentcdn
+- If you update gulpfile-xxxx with settings (i.e xxxx) you can use the gulp command "gulp upload-to-sharepoint --ship" to automatically upload the script to cdn, "gulp upload-app-package --ship" to upload the app and "gulp deploy-app-package --ship" to deploy the app

 ## Using the web part